-- 15 Upward and downward broadband irradiances were measured by pairs of CMP 22 pyranometers and CGR4 pyrgeometers, covering the solar (0.2-3.6 μm) and thermal-infrared (4.5-42 μm) wavelength range, respectively.
+Upward and downward broadband irradiances were measured by pairs of CMP 22 pyranometers and CGR4 pyrgeometers, covering the solar $(0.2\text{-}3.6\,\mu\text{m})$ and thermal-infrared $(4.5\text{-}42\,\mu\text{m})$ wavelength range, respectively.
 Both aircraft, Polar 5 and 6, were configured with an identical set of instruments and sampled with a frequency of 20 Hz.
 In stationary operation, the uncertainty of the sensors is less than 3% as characterized by the calibration of the manufacturer and evaluated by, e.g., Gröbner et al. (2014).
-For the airborne operation of the fixed-mounted sensors, the misalignment of the aircraft was corrected - 20 by applying the approach by Bannehr and Schwiesow (1993), and Boers et al. (1998).
-This correction is valid only for the downward direct solar irradiance.
-Therefore, the relative fractions of direct and diffuse solar radiation were estimated using radiative transfer simulations (cloud free and cloud covered).
-The simulations were updated continuously based on available inflight observations and consider the temperature and humidity profiles and the presence or absence of clouds.
-For the conditions during ACLOUD, a 5 % uncertainty of the simulated fraction of direct radiation amounts to less than 1 % uncertainty of the - corrected downward irradiance.
-The upward solar radiation as well as the upward and downward terrestrial radiation cannot be corrected for the aircraft attitude.
-However, these components are characterized by a nearly isotropic radiation field compared to the downward radiation and the effects of a misalignment is minimal for a nearly level sensor (Bucholtz et al., 2008).
-To limit the remaining uncertainties due to the aircraft movement, measurements with roll and pitch angles exceeding $\pm 4^{\circ}$ were removed from the data set. - To account for the slow response of the pyranometer and pyrgeometer, a correction of the instrument inertia time following the approach by Ehrlich and Wendisch (2015) was applied.
+For the airborne operation of the fixed-mounted sensors, the misalignment of the aircraft was corrected by applying the approach by Bannehr and Schwiesow (1993), and Boers et al. (1998), which was applied for the downward direct solar irradiance.
+Therefore, the fraction of direct solar radiation was estimated using radiative transfer simulations (cloud free and cloud covered).
+The simulations were based on available in-flight observations and consider the temperature and humidity profiles and cloud cover.
+In case of clouds, the cloud optical thickness was fixed to a representative value of 5.
+The upward solar radiation as well as the upward and downward terrestrial radiation were assumed to be isotropic and were not corrected for the aircraft attitude.
+To limit the remaining uncertainties due to the aircraft movement, measurements with roll and pitch angles exceeding $\pm 4^{\circ}$ were removed from the data set.

+To account for the slow response of the pyranometer and pyrgeometer, a correction of the instrument inertia time following the approach by Ehrlich and Wendisch (2015) was applied.
 Response times of 2 s and 6 s (e-folding time), characterized in laboratory measurements, were applied for the pyranometer and pyrgeometer measurements.
-Assuming a typical ground speed of 60 m s^{-1} and a flight altitude of 100 m, the correction enables to reconstruct horizontal fluctuations up to scales of 3 m.
+Assuming a typical ground speed of $60 \,\mathrm{m\,s^{-1}}$ and a flight altitude of $100 \,\mathrm{m}$ , the correction enables to reconstruct horizontal fluctuations up to scales of 3 m.